Our "Good Neighbor" policy

 How to access PRRIP land for hunting, wildlife watching, and other recreation

 In 2011, the Program formed a partnership with the Nebraska Game and Parks Commission (NGPC) to open Program-owned lands for public recreation.
-The resulting Platte River Recreation Access (PRRA) program includes over 6,000 acres of recreation access areas distributed across six counties in central Nebraska.
+The resulting Platte River Recreation Access (PRRA) program includes around 6,000 acres of recreation access areas distributed across six counties in central Nebraska.
 Recreation opportunities vary by site and include hunting, fishing, mushroom collecting, bird watching, and hiking.
 Overnight camping is not allowed at any of the sites.

 Interested in selling or leasing land to PRRIP?